 Also for a smaller curve, braces are used to prevent the progression of scoliosis, with advances in orthotics and prosthetics creating more comfortable, light-weight braces.
 However, braces have not been shown to improve scoliosis, so surgery may be necessary depending on the severity of the case.

-For very young patients with infantile idiopathic scoliosis, Mehta casting provides a noninvasive treatment option.
-Infantile idiopathic scoliosis is the name for scoliosis seen in children younger than 2 years old.
-When done early on, Mehta casting can improve the degree of the deformity or slow its progression, and delay the need for surgery.
+For very young patients with early onset scoliosis, Mehta casting provides a noninvasive treatment option for patients up to 7 years old.
+When done early on, Mehta casting can correct the curvature of the spine and prevent the need for surgery.
+Even in cases where it does not correct it, it can improve the degree of the deformity or slow its progression, and delay the need for surgery.

 A plaster cast is applied from the patient’s collarbone to the bottom of the spine while he or she lays on a special casting table.
 Pressure is then applied to the cast to straighten and rotate the spine.
 When the cast hardens, it will hold the spine in this position.
 Patients will have multiple casts, wearing each for two to four months as their progress is monitored.
 Casting continues until the child’s scoliosis has resolved or no longer shows signs of improvements.